View large image | More photos

 But the quality of holes and superb conditioning make the fact that the course is spread over 350 acres easy to overlook.

 Practice facilities here are also as good as it gets.
 The large range, with perfect turf, is double-sided.
-There's also a large chipping green, practice bunkers and two large practice greens shared by both the Tournament Course and the private course at Redstone.
+There's also a large chipping green, practice bunkers and two large practice greens shared by both the Tournament Course and the the Golf Club of Houston's private member course.

 Lessons are also available from the professional staff, which includes well known instructor Charlie Epps, who has worked with 2009 Masters champion Angel Cabrera.